-Sugar sand is a fun activity for your kids to help make too!
+Sugar and cornstarch sand is a fun activity for your kids to help make too!
 My daughter loves helping me cook, even at age 3.
 I love including her in every activity I can, to expand her knowledge, motor skills, and love for learning new things.

-Discovery Treasure Box
+Sugar Sand Discovery Treasure Box